ashwinsel/Milestone-Project-3-Yatra/README.md

 - **Home Page:** Welcomes users with a hero slider, navigation links, and introductory information about the app's purpose.
 - **Browse Sites Page:** Lists spiritual sites with collapsible details, filters, and add/edit options (for logged-in users).
 - **Read Insights Page:** Displays user-generated journey reviews in a grid layout, with edit/delete options for contributors.
-- **Forms Section:** Includes forms for registration, login, site addition, and review submission.
+- **Forms Section:** Includes forms for registration, login, site addition, and submit site reviews.
 - **Search and Filter:** Provides a streamlined way to filter sites and reviews based on criteria like location and deity.

 ---